envs-net/help/docs/gemini.md

-the [gemini protocol](gopher://zaibatsu.circumlunar.space:70/1/~solderpunk/gemini)(only via gopher) was created in 2019.
+the [gemini protocol](gopher://zaibatsu.circumlunar.space:70/1/~solderpunk/gemini) (only available via gopher) was created in 2019.

 Gemini is a new internet protocol which: